davekilian/davekilian.github.com/_posts/2016-06-21-smart-design-choices.markdown

 ---
 layout: post
-title: Software Design is Simple
+title: Making Smart Design Choices
 author: Dave
 draft: true
 ---

-There's lots of great advice out there about how to design software, and it's all just a few keystrokes away.
+There's lots of great advice out there about how to design software, and so much of it is just a few keystrokes away.
-The only problem with all this information is there's way, way too much of it.
+The only problem with all this information is the ensuing overload.
 Spend a few hours reading all that advice, and you might get the impression that designing software is complicated!

-Let's be clear -- designing software may be hard at times, but in the end it's not really all that complicated.
+Sure, there are many details to consider.
+But in this field we routinely distill problems down to their roots, so we can generalize and solve whole classes of problems in a single blow.
+If we can generalize solutions in our our code, why do we get lost in the weeds when we think about how we code?

+I posit that we just need to acknowledge the core problem.
+In the end, every design choice aims to minimize two variables:

+* How many problems there are with the code
+* How long this is all going to take

+In other words: we're dealing with a simple cost-benefit tradeoff.
-The end goal is always the same:
+The cost is developer time, and the benefit is better software.

-* Write software that solves a problem,
-* does exactly what you mean it to,
-* and takes as little time to develop as possible

-There are lots of details to think through, but if you remember the goal, the details tend to fall in line.
-Then all that's left is to learn the problem space and think it through!

-Now, watch as we use our goal statement to reduce all those hair-pulling, information-overload decisions into a little rote research and one simple, unglamorous informed decision.
+We want the highest quality software in the least time, and our decisions are all means to that end.

+Now, this isn't a solution in itself, but it works nicely for framing the problem.
+We can take the myriad details and dump each into one of our two buckets:

+* **Problems** include everything from the simplest of bugs to the grandest-scale failures to actually satisfy a need
+* **How long** includes time to ship, but also the total time it takes to maintain your code and adapt it to future demands.

+And we have some flexibility deciding how to trade off between quality and time (e.g., if you're bringing up a prototype or an MVP, you might be willing to decrease your quality a little if it saves you a lot of time -- but if you're about to launch your code into outer space, you'd like rather spend longer to get it absolutely, provably right).

+For the rest of this post, let's derive a lot of common design advice using this tradeoff as first principles.

+## What Features Belong in Version 1?

+TODO common advice is simple prototypes up front, with few core features.
+The argument: fewer features gets you way lower development time without generating more maintenance work later.
+Time savings at both ends!

-## When to Rewrite Stuff
+## Is It Time to Rewrite?

 Typical guidance for when to rewrite is over-complicated.
 Remember our end goal?